ashokkumarta/dampy/README.md

 You can pass in none, all three, or some of these parameters to create an AEM handle

 ### The dam object in AEM handle
-The AEM handle includes a dam object wrapped within it and all functionalities of dampy are exposed as methods on this dam object.
+The AEM handle includes a dam object wrapped within it and all functionalities of DamPy are exposed as methods on this dam object.
 The signature for invoking any method on dam looks like this

 ```
 >>> aem.dam.<api>(<params...>)